Skip to content

 Blocked milk ducts

-Blocked milk ducts, also called blocked milk ducts, can occur during breastfeeding.
-This occurs when milk does not flow properly through the breast ducts, causing milk to build up in a specific area of the breast.
-Common symptoms of blocked milk ducts include a painful lump, localized redness and warmth in the breast.
+Blocked milk ducts, also called clogged milk ducts, can occur during breastfeeding.
+This occurs when milk does not flow properly through the mammary ducts, causing milk to accumulate in a specific area of the breast.
+Common symptoms of blocked milk ducts include a painful lump, localized redness, and warmth in the breast.

 Solutions to relieve blocked milk ducts

-The solutions to relieve blocked milk ducts are the same as those proposed above to relieve breast engorgement (see above).
+The solutions for relieving blocked milk ducts are the same as those suggested above for relieving breast engorgement (see above).

 If symptoms persist or worsen despite these measures, it is essential to consult a healthcare professional.
 In some cases, a canalectomy, the incision of the blocked canal, may be necessary.